jocowhite/watch-price-prediction/README.md

 # Future work
 - As a next step it would be interesting to combine cheap and expensive watches in the training data of the model.
     - This area was not examined in more detail because the data sets in the different price ranges have different sizes and the impact is therefore difficult to measure.
-- In addition, it would of course be interesting to make the model more explainable.
-This would be possible, for example, by manipulating the image and removing the logo from certain watches and replacing it with a different logo.
 -